Learning setbacks coming into focus with new testing results - WTMJ

 Still, the early results provide some of the firmest data yet detailing the effects of the March 2020 school shutdowns, the switch to virtual learning and related disruptions.
 They also line up with trends seen in national studies over the past year: Students are behind in reading and even farther behind in math.

 Setbacks are sharpest among students of color and those from low-income families.
-And across all student groups, those who spent more time learning in-person had better exam scores.
+Across all student groups, those who spent more time learning in-person had better exam scores.

 “It’s a little sickening to see the bottom drop out for so many kids,” said Robin Lake, director of the Center on Reinventing Public Education at the University of Washington.
 “Clearly remote learning has been hitting the most vulnerable kids the hardest.
 It’s what we were expecting, but it’s still tough to see.”